Updated: Apr 5

 You change your wardrobe seasonally, so you should change your detox plan too

-In the winter, I recommend a 7 to 14-day detox diet that:
+In the winter, I recommend a 7 to 14-day detox diet that avoids:

 A winter detox should be warming- consisting of cooked organic whole foods.
 Soups and vegetable broths are excellent for the winter!

-chew food thoroughly- practice mindful eating.
+Chew food thoroughly and practice mindful eating.
 Think about the taste and texture and enjoy your food instead of scarfing it down while multitasking (This will help you feel satiation and encourage a relationship with your food)

-use (in nominal amounts) organic unrefined cold-pressed olive oil in your meals for essential fatty acids and to help synthesize fat soluble vitamins (use in nominal amounts, and for max nutritional benefits be sure not to heat oil)
+Organic unrefined cold-pressed olive oil in your meals for essential fatty acids and to help synthesize fat soluble vitamins (use in nominal amounts, and for max nutritional benefits be sure not to heat oil)

 What fruits and vegetables are seasonal in winter?